Value Differences

 Nature evidences the existence of God and his role as our Creator.

-To argue that God is nonexistent, or not our Creator, we must explain how the energy, matter, time, and space comprising the universe materialized from nothing.
-We must describe how life spontaneously emerged from these lifeless elements and began to reproduce itself.
+To argue that God is nonexistent or not our Creator, we must explain how energy, matter, time, and space materialized from nothing and formed the universe.

-Nature supplies enough evidence of God’s existence, and his role as our Creator, to satisfy those who are willing to follow him on his terms.
-No amount of evidence is sufficient for those who want to live independently of him.
+Nature supplies enough evidence of God’s existence and his role as our Creator to satisfy those willing to follow him on his terms.

 History testifies to the divine inspiration of the Bible.

 Old Testament prophecies concerning Babylon, Phoenicia, Assyria, Egypt, Persia, Greece, and Israel—not to mention Jesus—were fulfilled years, decades, and sometimes centuries after they were recorded.
-Other Old and New Testament prophecies about future events are currently trending toward fulfillment.
+Other Old and New Testament prophecies about future events are trending toward fulfillment.

 Evidence for the textual accuracy of the Bible far exceeds that of other ancient texts.